top of page

 Courses

-Please click the buttons below for the details.
+Please click the buttons below for package details.

 Glasses

-You can choose your glass on the day.
+You can select your glass on the day of the workshop.

-Please contact us if you would like to reserve a glass.
+Please contact us if you would like to reserve a glass in advance.

 グラス集合.jpg